 Talk about feelings

 Your child will probably see you feeling sad, angry or upset.
-That’s natural and even healthy.
-It’s important to let your child know that you love him, that your feelings are not his fault, and that things will get better.
+That’s OK, and it can even be healthy.
+If your child sees you expressing feelings in a calm and healthy way, they’ll know that it’s OK for them to do this too.
+And it’s always important to let your child know that you love them, that your feelings are not their fault or responsibility, and that things will get better.

 Suggest someone else to talk to

 Sometimes it’s easier for children to share feelings and thoughts with someone other than their parents.
 You could encourage your child to talk to another trusted adult – a friend, a teacher, an aunt, uncle, cousin or grandparent.
-If friends and family are likely to be talking with your child, it’s a good idea to ask them not to make negative comments about your former partner.
+If friends and family are likely to be talking with your child, it’s a good idea to ask them not to make negative comments about your child’s other parent.

-Familiar routines and rituals after separation or divorce
+Familiar routines for children after separation or divorce

 Routines help children feel secure, safe and in control, so keeping up routines can help your child cope with changes like separation and divorce.